Visual design

 Your app icon acts as the main visual identifier for merchants.

-The app icon appears in many touchpoints, like in the Shopify App Store, on the Apps page in the Shopify admin, and next to your app’s name in the TitleBar component.
-For this reason, your app icon should be easy to read at any size.
+The app icon displays in many touch points, like in the Shopify App Store, on the Apps page in the Shopify admin.
+Shopify renders your app icon as an SVG into the admin left hand navigation.

 Info